Skip to Content

 Delete user

 Permanently remove the user account, home directory, all installed software, and system files.
+Revokes their OpenVPN certificate as part of cleanup.
 Requires confirmation

 admin.users.delete